tascarino/WDP-Project/README.md

 ## Description of Project

-This project is a platform for users to log DND sessions, including things like the players present, the campaign being played, and session notes.
+This project is a platform for users to log DND sessions, including details such as the players present, the campaign being played, and session notes.

 ## ERD and Business Rules